DheerajKoppu/AUHSDTalentGateway/README.md

 ## Usage

-- Use the program to track student participation and attendance at school events.
+- Use the program to apply for jobs.
-- Track the amount of time students spend participating in each event.
+- Use the program to add jobs to allow prospective employees to apply.
-- Generate reports at the end of the quarter to show points per student in each grade and the event participation count.
+- Manage users of the program in a very effective manner.
-- Use the leaderboard to track the top participants and the amount of time they spent participating.
+- Send emails to prospective employees.
-- Post pictures at events
+- Delegate tasks upon interviewing candidates.

 ## Credits